Why Consumer Protection Laws Need Enforcement

 The rule of law must protect the powerless against the powerful.
 This principle has been developed in civilized societies and passed down through the centuries.
 Without the rule of law, those with power are free to oppress, abuse, and take advantage of those without power.
 The concept of justice and redress for harm is one prerequisite to a civilized society.
 Protection of the consumer against corporations is essential.

 If people feel helpless and hopeless, they take matters into their own hands.
-In order for the law to protect people, it must have some teeth, some effect, and some real consequences for it to have meaning.
+For the law to protect people, it must have some teeth, some effect, and some real consequences for it to have meaning.
 Similar to a parent who tells their child to stop drawing with crayons on the wall and then imposes no consequence for the continued behavior, if our consumer laws do not exist or are not enforced, the bad behavior will continue.

 If a law has no enforcement mechanism, then the law is just a lofty-sounding platitude.
 If the law cannot be used to effect real consequences, the law is just a bunch of words on a piece of paper.
 If the law cannot be used by people to get fairness, or justice, or to hold others accountable, then the law has no real purpose.
 Without justice, anarchy will soon take hold because the people will have no faith in the law.
 Want proof?
 Read history.